NuGet/docs.microsoft.com-nuget/docs/Tools/Package-Manager-Console.md

 # Package Manager Console

-The Package Manager Console that is built into Visual Studio (2012 and later) lets you use [NuGet PowerShell commands](../tools/powershell-reference.md) to find, install, uninstall, and update NuGet packages.
+The Package Manager Console lets you use [NuGet PowerShell commands](../tools/powershell-reference.md) to find, install, uninstall, and update NuGet packages.
+The Console is built into Visual Studio on Windows, version 2012 and later; it is not presently available with Visual Studio for Mac.
+The equivalent commands, however, are available through the [NuGet CLI](nuget-exe-CLI-reference.md).

 > [!Note]
 > If you're missing the NuGet Package Manager in Visual Studio 2015, check **Tools > Extensions and Updates...** and search for the NuGet Package Manager extension.
 If you're unable to use the extensions installer in Visual Studio, you can download the extension directly from [https://dist.nuget.org/index.html](https://dist.nuget.org/index.html).